Privacy by default

 Challenges and advantages

-3. User experience: A balance must be struck between data protection and user-friendliness.
+3. user experience: A balance must be found between data protection and user-friendliness.

 2. Building trust: Customers appreciate companies that proactively prioritize the protection of their data.